 |Nectarines||3.1||780.0||Show More Details||2008||

 Other Pesticides on Nectarines

 Other Pesticides on Peaches

-Other Pesticides on Strawberries
+Other Pesticides on Butter

 1. This is the average level found averaged over all samples that were tested.
 If a sample had no detection, its contribution to the average is zero, even though there might be a small amount of residue present, but below the “detection limit.”
 The units are μg/kg (micrograms per kilogram) which is the same as part per billion (ppb).
 For liquids the definition is slightly different but for practical purposes equivalent.